Muhammed Emin Ergin

-Muhammed Emin Ergin (born 24 April 2001) is a Turkish footballer who plays as a winger for TFF Third League club Sapanca Gençlikspor on loan from Sivasspor.
+Muhammed Emin Ergin (born 24 April 2001) is a Turkish footballer who plays as a winger for TFF Second League club İskenderunspor on loan from Sivasspor.

 Career

 A youth product of Kocasinan Şimşekspor, Ergin moved to Sivasspor on 9 August 2019.
 He made his professional debut with Sivasspor in a 4–0 Süper Lig win over Hatayspor on 28 November 2021.